 46% of clients want to discuss questions on the phone and getting updates on the progress on their matter (35%.)

-The key for our law firm with our Zoom model will be convincing clients to book consultations with our lawyers exclusively via Zoom or the phone.
+The key for any law firm using a Zoom model will be convincing clients to book consultations with lawyers exclusively via Zoom or the phone.

 Other Advantages of Being 100% Online